Black Women's Lives: Autobiography As Protest (BLST-102)

 This course examines myths about Africa, the history of colonialism on the continent in the 19th and 20th centuries, the rise of primary resistances to colonialism in the late 1800s and early 1900s, and how this fed the secondary and tertiary resistance movements from the 1930s through to the 1990s when the apartheid regime collapsed in South Africa.
 Through close readings of the historiography, students will grapple with the history of colonialism and the postcolonial era in Sub Saharan Africa.

-Elementary Topics in Black Studies (BLST-199)
+Introductory Topics in Black Studies (BLST-199)

 A general category used only in the evaluation of transfer credit.